OPM/ResInsight/docs/DerivedResults.md

 ![]({{ site.baseurl }}/images/DerivedRelativeResults.png)

-Each variable is then postfixed with "_D*TimeStepIndex*" to distinguish them from the native variables.
+Each variable is then post-fixed with "_D*TimeStepIndex*" to distinguish them from the native variables.

 Note: Relative Results calculated based on Gamma values are calculated slightly differently: